MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 2. In the action bar at the top of the page, select on the **Enter analysis mode** ![Shows the button for turning on analysis mode](media/analysis-mode-icon.png) button.

-    Data analysis mode opens the data in an experience that's optimized for data analysis.
+    The analysis mode opens the data in an experience that's optimized for data analysis.
 While in analysis mode, the normal action bar is replaced with a special analysis mode bar.
 The following figure illustrates the different areas of a page in the analysis mode.

    [![Shows an overview of a page on the analysis mode](media/analysis-mode-overview-3.png)](media/analysis-mode-overview-3.png#lightbox)

    Each area is explained in the sections that follow.

-3. Use the different areas to manipulate, summarize and analyze data.
+3. Use the different areas to manipulate, summarize, and analyze data.
 See the sections that follow for details.

 4. When you want to stop the analysis mode, select the **Leave analysis mode** ![Shows the button for turning off analysis mode](media/analysis-mode-exit-icon.png) button

-   The analysis tabs that you've added remain until you delete them.
+   The analysis tabs that you added remain until you delete them.
 So if you return to the analysis mode again, you see them exactly as you left them.

 > [!NOTE]
 > The data shown in analysis mode is controlled by the filters or views set on the list page.
 This allows you to pre-filter data before entering analysis mode.